 Thus, the proposal that if one were to imagine a random, purposeless universe, one would end up imagining a universe exactly like ours, is stood on its head for if one were to imagine a universe created by a loving God, one would end up imagining a universe exactly like ours.

-This conclusion, however, seems to fly in the face of centuries of Christian theology (as I understand it) that our risky world and risky behaviors are not what God designed, but the consequence of our sins (Adam’s fall).
+This conclusion, however, seems to fly in the face of centuries of Christian theology (as I understand it) that our risky world and risky behaviors are not what God designed, but the consequence of Adam’s original sin – although this leaves me with the impression that Creation was like a lab experiment that blew up in God’s face.
 I might get away with claiming to be smarter than some TV evangelist, but smarter than 2,000 years of theologians?
 Am I terribly wrong, or is there something incomplete here?